oxylabs/selenium-proxy-integration-python/README.md

 You can check out our [documentation](https://developers.oxylabs.io/residential-proxies/#country-specific-entry-nodes) for a complete list of country-specific entry nodes.

 ## Testing Proxy Connection
-You can test proxy connection by visiting https://ip.oxylabs.io/.
-If everything is working correctly, it will return the IP address of a current proxy.
+You can test proxy connection by visiting https://ip.oxylabs.io/. <br>If everything is working correctly, it will return the IP address of a current proxy.
 ```python
 try:
     driver.get("https://ip.oxylabs.io/")